 Quizbowl is an academic competition in which two teams of students compete to buzz-in before the other team on toss-up questions and collaborate with their teammates to answer bonus questions.

-A common comparison is Jeopardy! (or the old College Bowl TV show), but unlike Jeopardy! quizbowl focuses on rewarding more knowledge rather than faster thumb speed and features more academically-oriented questions on a wide variety of subjects.
+A common comparison is Jeopardy! with teams (or the old College Bowl TV show), but unlike Jeopardy! quizbowl focuses on rewarding more knowledge rather than faster thumb speed and features more academically-oriented questions on a wide variety of subjects.

 Why play quiz bowl?

 Go beyond the high school curriculum.
 Quizbowl is a unique extracurricular in that it covers the entirety of the high school curriculum and beyond.
-From American Literature to Physics to Greek Myth to Current Events, quizbowl covers a wide variety of topics from most school curricula but also goes beyond what’s taught in school to encourage students to learn outside the classroom.
+From American Literature to Physics to Mythology to Current Events, quizbowl covers a wide variety of topics from most school curricula.
+But it also goes beyond what’s taught in school to encourage students to learn outside the classroom.
 In the process of preparing for and playing quiz bowl, students will learn about many culturally, historically, and scientifically important concepts, works, and individuals that they had likely never previously encountered.

 Quizbowl is also a great way for students to apply what they learn in school to friendly competition with other students.
 The camaraderie at quizbowl tournaments in the shared pursuit of knowledge is always great to see.
 It’s also an excellent way to build up other leadership skills, as GPQB member Jackie eloquently describes in a post here.
 If you’re intellectually curious and enjoy learning, quizbowl is the competition for you.

 Compete without breaking the bank.
 Quiz bowl is one of the most cost-effective extracurricular programs available for high schools.
 Practice questions and study programs are freely available online; tens of thousands of high-quality practice questions are available for free in many online archives or through interactive question search programs.
-You can purchase questions and study guides from some companies for a small fee too, but many teams simply create their own.
+You can purchase questions and study guides from some companies for a small fee too, but many teams simply write or create their own.